 What is njRAT Malware?

-njRAT, also called Bladabindi and Njw0rm is a remote access trojan which is used to remotely control infected machines.
-Because of its availability, excess of online tutorials and a robust core feature set along with several implemented evading techniques made njRAT one of the most widely used RATs in the world.
+njRAT, also called Bladabindi and Njw0rm is a remote access trojan that is used to remotely control infected machines.
+Because of its availability, excess of online tutorials, plenty of information, and a robust core feature set along with several implemented evading techniques made njRAT one of the most widely used RATs in the world.

-njRAT is built on .NET framework.
-This RAT gives hackers the ability to control the victim’s PC remotely. njRAT allows attackers to activate the webcam, log keystrokes and steal passwords from web browsers as well as multiple desktop apps.
+njRAT trojan is built on the .NET framework.
+This RAT gives hackers the ability to control the victim’s PC remotely. njRAT allows attackers to activate the webcam, log keystrokes, and steal passwords from web browsers as well as multiple desktop apps.

 Also, this malware is able to target cryptocurrency wallet applications and steal cryptocurrency from PCs.
 For example, it is known to be able to grab bitcoins and even access credit card information which sometimes can be stored in crypto apps as a means to purchase cryptocurrency.

 After infecting a computer the malware uses a variable name and copies into %TEMP%,

 %APPDATA%, %USERPROFILE%,%ALLUSERSPROFILE% or %windir% – a behavior not uncommon for this time of malware.
 It can also copy itself into

 njRAT trojan has a few tricks up its sleeve to avoid detection by antivirus software.
 For example, it uses multiple .NET obfuscators to obstruct its code.
 Another technique that the malware uses is disguising itself into a critical process.
 This does not allow the user to shut it down.
 It also makes njRAT hard to remove from the infected PCs.
 Bladabindi RAT can also deactivate processes that belong to antivirus software, allowing it to stay hidden. njRAT also knows how to detect if it has been run on a virtual machine which helps the attackers to set up countermeasures against researchers.